+VLFBERHT+ | Automotive

 When AI reasoning quality drops, the speed limit drops with it.

-Following documented industry incidents -- fleet suspensions, federal investigations, recalls triggered by unverified OTA updates -- the industry knows behavioral AI governance is not optional.
+Following documented industry incidents—fleet suspensions, federal investigations, recalls triggered by unverified OTA updates—the industry knows behavioral AI governance is not optional.
 Ulfberht translates AI quality scores directly into physical safety parameters in real time.

-ISO 26262 aligned ISO 21448 SOTIF UNECE WP.29 aware SAE J3016 mapped
+ISO 26262 pending ISO 21448 SOTIF UNECE WP.29 pending SAE J3016 pending

 ulfberht verify --domain automotive --asil D